loganjaymes/yawp/README.md

-# custom-plugins
+# YAWP
-Custom DAW plugins using the JUCE framework.
+Yet-Another-Workstation-Plugin, created with the JUCE framework.